NE-Robotics/In-Control/www/docs/OPEN-FILE.md

 ## Merging Logs

 Log files of different types can be merged automatically.
 For example, DS log data can be combined with a WPILOG file from the robot.
-Click "File" > "Merge Log..." or press **shift + cmd/ctrl + O**, then choose a log file from the local disk.
+Click "Data" > "Logs" > "Merge Log..." or press **shift + cmd/ctrl + O**, then choose a log file from the local disk.
 The timestamps of the logs are aligned based on when the robot was first enabled (usually the start of the match).

 > Note: Merging is only possible when the logs do not contain conflicting (shared) fields.